alexdcodes/alexdcodes/README.md

 - I love learning about everything the world has to offer.
 Listening to every single genre i can get my ears on (.mp3).
 When free i love to train german shepherds, rottweilers, belgium malinos and dobermans..( IPO/IGP Training, my german shepard had IPO3 which in laymans terms is: the highest level of protection, obediance and tracking)
-- Saving up for a large fish tank so i can import Piranha's and exotic sharks (not together).
+- Saving up for a large fish tank so i can import piranha's and exotic sharks.
 - I speak English , Russian and Ukranian (first generation Canadian - parents immigrated from kiev and donetske).
 - Dealing with absurtity && the existential view of life while typing all the time in between.
 - Inspiring people to use open source software & tinker with cybersec.